Gunnstein/fatpack/README.md

 ## Installation

-Download the repository to your computer and run the setup.py script, i.e
+Download the repository to your computer and install the package with the setup.py file.
+For instance, create a wheel and install by pip:

-    python setup.py install
+    python setup.py bdist_wheel -d dist
+    pip install dist/fatpack-X.Y.Z

 ## Usage